-Every police officer you see on the job has completed a rigorous police academy program in their city or state.
+Every police officer you see has completed a rigorous training program in their city or state.

-While this is a requirement across the board, further education is often necessary to advance your career or work in a specialized area of crime and law enforcement.
+While this is a requirement across the board, further education can be beneficial in some instances to advance to a specialized area of crime and law enforcement.

 To become a police officer, you’ll be required to take a law enforcement training program at a police academy.
 Coursework normally includes: